Complete Neurological Care

 Adult and Child Neurology & Epileptology located in New York & New Jersey & Florida

-If your child grows and develops at a slower pace than their peers, turn to Complete Neurological Care, with New York City locations in Forest Hills and Astoria, Queens, and the Financial District, Midtown, and Washington Heights neighborhoods in Manhattan, plus Valley Stream and Hicksville, New York, and Passaic, New Jersey.
+If your child grows and develops at a slower pace than their peers, turn to Complete Neurological Care, with New York City locations in Forest Hills and Queens, and the Financial District, Midtown, and neighborhoods in Manhattan, plus Valley Stream and Hicksville, New York, and Passaic, New Jersey.
 Their team of neurology experts offers a variety of treatments to help your child thrive.
 Call the nearest office to schedule an appointment or book one online today.

 Developmental Delay Q & A